The coronavirus, or COVID-19, is having an impact on festivals and events in Vancouver and causing many to be cancelled or postponed.

 For information about the coronavirus, public health advisories and what you can do to protect yourself, see the following websites:

 If you want to get outside and enjoy the Lower Mainland, but don’t want to get too close to other people, then see our article about Vancouver Parks & Nature.
-(NOTE: All BC Provincial Parks and Campgrounds are now closed due to the coronavirus.
+(NOTE: Some BC Provincial Parks and Campgrounds are still closed due to the coronavirus.
+Many have reopened however so be sure to check online before you go.
 When going outside, be sure to maintain social distancing and stay at least 6 feet away from other people.)